This story about a writer, for writers, I consider one of my most important.

 I don’t know what I was apologizing for.
 Probably because I didn’t know what to say or how to help.
 I felt responsible, too, in some way.

 After a time and a half time he began to be at peace with himself, or whatever it was.
-He pulled himself from the ground, his eyes averted.
+He stood, his eyes averted.
 We began walking again, only at a much slower pace.
 His mouth was moving and I believe he was praying.
 The syllables bubbled forth, incoherent, barely audible.
 Suddenly he turned and said, “We live in order to forget.”
 His eyes glanced up and then he turned away to continue his walk.

 I followed, making no reply.

-At one point we paused, though at first I could not see what it was.
+At one point we paused, though at first I couldn’t see what it was.
 Father William sensed the presence of something ahead of us and he waited till a grey fox crossed the path and rushed into the brush on the other side.

 Finally, I could not restrain myself.
 This was my last day and it was slipping away from me.
 “Well, this is a fine way to use our last evening.”